Terms of Service

 4.1 Account.
 You provide an email address at signup.
 We create an account tied to that email.
 You are responsible for keeping the email address current and the login link secure.

-4.2 Written authorization (RP-524 §3).
-To file the grievance, you must sign the written-authorization page of Form RP-524 (or the state-equivalent form) delivered to your email via SignWell.
-The authorization identifies you as the property owner, identifies the property and parcel ID, names Integrated Holdings LLC d/b/a Fairmark as your non-attorney representative pursuant to RPTL §524(3), and limits authority to the current grievance cycle.
+4.2 Written authorization (agent designation).
+To file the appeal, you must sign the Letter of Authorization (and the agent designation on Form PT-311-A) delivered to your email via SignWell.
+The authorization identifies you as the property owner, identifies the property and parcel ID, designates Integrated Holdings LLC d/b/a Fairmark as your agent and representative pursuant to O.C.G.A. § 48-5-311, and limits authority to the current appeal cycle.
 The signed authorization is incorporated by reference into these Terms.
+Electronic signature via SignWell is valid and enforceable under the Georgia Uniform Electronic Transactions Act (O.C.G.A. § 10-12-1 et seq.) and the federal ESIGN Act.

 4.3 Revocation.
 You may revoke the authorization at any time by emailing team@fairmark.us.
 Revocation is effective when we receive it.
-Revocation after we have already filed does not unfile the grievance; you must separately contact your BAR to withdraw.
+Revocation after we have already filed does not unfile the appeal; you must separately contact the Gwinnett County Board of Assessors to withdraw.

 4.4 Retention.
 We retain signed authorizations for seven (7) years from the date of signature, consistent with audit and tax-record retention norms.
 You may request a copy at any time by emailing team@fairmark.us.